cc32d9/eos-work-proposals/001_EOS_History_Database/001_02_sponsors.md

 mainnet.
 Their BP account names are listed, accordingly.

-Two EOS sister chains are contributing to the project: WORBLI launching their own network, and GoodBlock being a BP candidate for TELOS network.
+Two EOS sister chains are contributing to the project: WORBLI launching their own network, and GoodBlock as a BP candidate for Telos.

 * EOS Tribe (`eostribeprod`) https://eostribe.io/